L Line (Los Angeles Metro): History

 Much of the L Line's right-of-way through the San Gabriel Valley was built by the Los Angeles and San Gabriel Valley Railroad in 1885, eventually taken over by the Atchison, Topeka and Santa Fe Railway, as part of the Pasadena Subdivision, which saw Amtrak service until 1994, when construction began on the conversion to light rail.
 The project was originally called the "Pasadena Metro Blue Line," and planners envisioned extending the existing Blue Line from Long Beach, but when a ban on sales tax spending on subway tunnels passed in 1998, the project became a separate line terminating at Union Station.

-The now-renamed Gold Line, between Union Station and Sierra Madre Villa station in East Pasadena, opened on July 26, 2003.
+The Gold Line opened between Union Station and Sierra Madre Villa station in East Pasadena on July 26, 2003.

-Following a new right-of-way, the Gold Line Eastside Extension extended the line east between Union Station and East Los Angeles, opened on November 15, 2009.
+Following a new right-of-way, the Gold Line Eastside Extension extended the line east between Union Station and East Los Angeles, opening on November 15, 2009.

-Phase 2A (the section between LA and Pasadena was Phase 1) of the Gold Line Foothill Extension, running between Sierra Madre Villa station and APU/Citrus College station in Azusa, opened on March 5, 2016.
+Phase 2A (the section between LA and Pasadena was Phase 1) of the Foothill Extension, running between Sierra Madre Villa station and APU/Citrus College station in Azusa, opened on March 5, 2016.

-Future developments

-Regional Connector Transit Project
+Regional Connector

-Metro is currently constructing the Regional Connector, a light rail subway tunnel across Downtown Los Angeles that will connect the A, E, and L Lines.
-The project will finally complete the late 1990s vision of the "Pasadena Blue Line," connecting the northern (Union Station–Azusa) segment of the L Line to the A Line (formerly the Blue Line), which runs between Los Angeles and Long Beach.
-The southern (Pico/Aliso–East LA) segment will be combined with the current E Line, which runs between Los Angeles and Santa Monica.
-The new east–west line will keep the E Line name but use the L Line's gold color icon.
+The Regional Connector Transit Project constructed a 1.9 mile light rail tunnel across Downtown Los Angeles that connected the L Line with the A and E lines.
+The project finally completed the late 1990s vision of the "Pasadena Blue Line," connecting the northern (Union Station–Azusa) segment of the L Line to the A Line (formerly the Blue Line), which runs between Los Angeles and Long Beach.
+The southern (Pico/Aliso–East LA) segment was combined with the previously existing E Line, which ran between Downtown Los Angeles and Santa Monica.
+The new east–west line kept the E Line name but uses the L Line's gold color.

-The at-grade Little Tokyo/Arts District station was demolished in 2020 and is being rebuilt as a subway station approximately 500 ft south and on the opposite side of Alameda from its former location.
+The at-grade Little Tokyo/Arts District station was demolished in 2020 and was rebuilt as a subway station approximately 500 ft south and on the opposite side of Alameda from its former location.
+Between 2020-2023, shuttles connected the two portions of the line.

-The groundbreaking for constructing the Regional Connector took place on September 30, 2014, and is expected to be in service by 2023.
+The groundbreaking for constructing the Regional Connector took place on September 30, 2014, and it opened on June 16, 2023.

-Foothill Extension

-Phase 2B of the Foothill Extension, running between APU/Citrus College station in Azusa and the Pomona–North Metrolink station in Pomona, is currently under construction, with a current estimated completion date of 2026.
-This extension, like the original Gold Line to Pasadena, and the first phase of the Foothill Extension is being built by a specialized construction authority, independent of Metro.
-The original plan called for the extension to end at Montclair in San Bernardino County, but budget challenges forced the construction authority to cut the line back to Pomona.

-When this project is completed, it will be served by the A Line.